Owen1212055/Owen1212055/README.md

 - I love programming in Java ❤️

-- Experience working with SQL based databases ✏️
+- Experience working with SQL databases ✏️

 - I enjoy working with and helping others 👥